Etiology: Teeth

 Nature of Enamel Defects

 The cells that manufacture enamel are very sensitive to systemic insults.
-Disruption in the production of enamel during tooth development will result in a defect which may be microscopic or macroscopic.
+Disruption in the enamel production during tooth development will result in a defect which may be microscopic or macroscopic.

-• Twenty to forty percent of children have enamel defects.
+• 20-40% percent of children have developmental defects of enamel.

 • Defects may appear as changes in translucency, color, or texture.